hclbaur/sds-core/docs/SPECIFICATION.md

 ## Introduction

-This is the specification of the SDA syntax, version 2.
+This is the specification of the SDS syntax, version 2.
 Compared to version 1, I dropped the `name` attribute, as I was able to use the SDA 2 syntax to name types in a more intuitive and appealing way.
 Other than that, there are no suprprises.
 You can find the original [here](/docs/SPECIFICATIONV1.md).